 How are we staying safe (and sane) in such a tight space?

-Frequent Hand Washing Keeps The Virus at Bay
+Frequent Hand Washing Keeps The Illness at Bay

 We have all seen the memes about washing our hands and the cleared shelves where once stood rows of hand sanitizer and antibacterial soap.
 Keeping our hands clean after using the bathroom, while doing any type of food prep, as well as before and after eating is crucial to cut down on the spread of germs, especially in a confined space.